Dakuider/Eallfedem/Campaign/MainStory.md

   - their offspring if they inherited the sorcerous power
   - the next most powerful magic user, granted new sorcerous power by Avnal

+## Status of The Three: pre-4262AE

+ - Murtaz Kroft (human, male, 40s)
+   - leader of research
+   - main focus: zinoplasm research
+     - pursues zinoplasm experiments on animals
+   - father of Elyas
+ - Luděk Řezníček (human, male, 20s)
+   - leader of fighting force
+   - main focus: brute force, weapons development
+     - wants to create alliance with orcs
+ - Vendelín Švec (human, male, 30s)
+   - slave master to wildling slaves
+   - main focus: torturous magic, control

-## Elyas' Birth: 4262AE
+## Elyas' Birth and Zoya's Betrayal: 4262AE

-- Elyas' dad Murtaz is one of The Three and his mother Sonya is a Kumerov researcher.
+- Elyas' dad Murtaz is one of The Three and his mother Sonya Kroft is a Kumerov researcher.
 - Murtaz was first to have the idea to experiment with zinoplasm on animals.
-  - Yelena Kasradze was his apprentice, but wanted to steal his work/credit and killed him during one of the experiments.
+  - Zoya Malíková was his apprentice, but wanted to steal his work/credit and killed him during one of the experiments.
-  - Yelena takes Murtaz' place on The Three.
+  - Zoya takes Murtaz' place on The Three.
 - Sonya feared for her and Elyas' life so she ran away shortly after this.

 ## Devden's Discovery: 4272AE

-Malak's mother Zoya is one of the Kumerov researchers.
+Malak's mother Zoya Malíková is one of The Three.
-The Order of the Tome sensed Avnal's power growing, but were unsure of what it was and sent Malak's father Devden to investigate.
+The Order of the Tome sensed Avnal and The Three's power growing, but were unsure of what it was and sent Malak's father Devden to investigate.
-Realizing the danger posed by the Order of the Tome, The Three satiated Deven's questions about the zinoplasm resources without telling him _why_ they were researching.
+Realizing the danger posed by the Order of the Tome, Zoya satiated Deven's questions about the zinoplasm resources without telling him _why_ they were researching.
-During his time there, Devden ended up falling in love with Malak's mother Zoya, a researcher.
+During his time there, Devden ended up falling in love with Zoya.

 ## Elyas Skips Town: 4272AE